hono

 Takai atu Takai mai | Co-ordinated Incident Management System (CIMS) training

 The Coordinated Incident Management System (CIMS) is Aotearoa New Zealand’s official framework for managing emergency incidents.
-It brings together the various agencies and services involved in a response—such as Fire and Emergency, Police, Ambulance, Civil Defence, iwi responders, and others—under a single structure that helps coordinate people, resources, and actions.
-Whether the emergency is a car crash, a cyclone, a wildfire, a public health event, or a pest incursion, CIMS is the model we use to ensure an effective and united response.
+It brings together agencies and services involved in a response, such as Fire and Emergency, Police, Ambulance, Civil Defence, iwi responders, and others, under a single structure that helps coordinate people, resources, and actions.

 Hono and Te Tira Whakamātaki are offering CIMS training tailored for Māori practitioners, emergency managers, and community leaders.
+Our training centres Māori knowledge, the realities of community-led response, and the need for clear roles in emergencies.
+We also offer bilingual training options.

-We centre Māori knowledge, community realities, and the need for clear roles in emergencies.
-We also run bilingual training.
-Join us to strengthen your confidence, grow your emergency management skills, and ensure our whānau, whenua, and taonga are protected when disaster strikes.
+Join us to build confidence, grow your emergency management skills, and ensure our whānau, whenua, and taonga are protected when disaster strikes.

 Ā Mātou Tīma | Our Team

-Tautoko i a hono | Support hono
+Tautoko i a Hono | Support Hono

 We offer a unique opportunity to invest in Indigenous-led solutions that are already working on the ground.
-Supporting Hono means:

 -